oxford-arc/arc-software-guide/docs/source/apps/arc_matlab.rst

 - using the Matlab toolbox Parallel Computing Toolbox;
 - trivial parallelism exploited through independent Matlab processes;
 - multi-threaded MEX programming.
-- Matlab has two toolboxes (licensed separately from the main distribution) that enable explicit parallel programming: the Parallel Computing Toolbox and the Distributed Computing Server.
-The Parallel Computing Toolbox is designed for programming  multi-core architectures, while the Distributed Computing Server extends the Matlab's functionality to large resources, such as clusters.
+- Matlab has two toolboxes that enable explicit parallel programming: the **Parallel Computing Toolbox** and the **Parallel Server**.
+The **Parallel Computing Toolbox** is designed for programming  multi-core architectures, while the **Parallel Server** extends the Matlab's functionality to large resources, such as clusters.

-The functionality of the Parallel Computing Toolbox is extended from single cluster node processing to distributed processing across multiple nodes by the Distributed Computing Server.
-To learn more about the product, please visit the Distributed Computing Server webpage.
+The functionality of the Parallel Computing Toolbox is extended from single cluster node processing to distributed processing across multiple nodes by the Parallel Server.

 The University has licenses for the Parallel Computing Toolbox and users are encouraged to use it in their jobs run on the ARC hardware.
-However, neither the University nor ARC have licenses for the Distributed Computing Engine.
-If you need to use this product, please contact the ARC staff to make your interest known.

 **Using the Parallel Computing Toolbox**